Killing Car: Production

 In 1991, Jean Rollin's career as a filmmaker began to rapidly decline.
-Having planned to produce his most latest feature, Charming Detectives, which was partially filmed, and the proposed television series Dracula's Return which was submitted for commission for France 3 in 1992, was not picked up.
+He had planned to produce his most latest feature, Charming Detectives, which was partially filmed, and the proposed television series Dracula's Return, which was submitted for commission for France 3 in 1992 but was not picked up.
 Both projects were ultimately abandoned.

-Rollin eventually accepted a deal from Michel Gué, who financed Killing Car (working title Femme dangereuse).
+Rollin eventually accepted a deal from Michel Gué, who financed Killing Car (working title Femme dangereuse) in 1989, but the project was temporarily shelved and remained in the pre-production process for three years.
 The film was produced in ten days beginning in November 1992, with additional scenes filmed within five days in January 1993.
 Filmed in Paris, the Parisian Suburbs and Viglain in Sologne, the production process proved to be difficult as a Siberian cold fell that winter.
 The role of the "Car Woman" was specifically written for Australian model Tiki Tsang, and it remains her only film credit.
 Jean-Loup Philippe, having appeared in several of Rollin's works, was cast in the role as an antique dealer.
 Many of the female roles were filled by models, in particular, Frédérique Haymann and Véronique Djaouti, had both appeared in Charming Detectives.
 Djaouti was a close friend of Rollin's and worked as an assistant director on Killing Car, as well as working with him on several of his other productions.

 it was shot on a minimal budget ($100,000 in USD) and on 16 mm film.
 All usable print or negative is apparently lost and therefore the film cannot be remastered a proper high-definition restoration.
 Following the shoot, Rolling had taken seriously ill and post-production was postponed for several months.

-The film had initial difficulty in finding distribution.
-While unable to release it theatrically, Rollin made a failed attempt to sell it to the television market, before it was eventually made available for a direct-to-video release.
-Due to its moderate success, particularly among Rollin fans, the film was released to international audiences several years later including its first-ever DVD release and television broadcast in the UK in October 2006.